Digimon Adventure (2020 TV series): Development

 The show premiered on April 5, 2020, on Fuji TV.
 In mid-2020, Toei Animation Europe listed Adventure for 66 episodes.
 On September 2, 2021, a 67th episode was announced.
 Two weeks later it was confirmed the series would end with 67 episodes and be succeeded by Digimon Ghost Game.

 Marketing

 On March 30, 2020, Toei Animation organized an advertising campaign at Shibuya Stream, a retail complex in Tokyo's Shibuya district and in the Shibuya Station with posters and animations.
-On March 19, 2021, Toei Animation unveiled a new key visual that hinted at new digivolved forms appearing within the series; with new taglines: "Everything of "Digimon Adventure:" is Epic!
-The story reaches its climax!" and a marketing campaign based on the buzzword "Epic" on social media.
+On March 19, 2021, Toei Animation unveiled a new key visual that hinted at new digivolved forms appearing within the series; with new taglines: "Everything of 'Digimon Adventure:' is Epic!
+The story reaches its climax!" and a marketing campaign based on the buzzword "Epic" (アツい, atsui) on social media.

 Broadcast and distribution

 Digimon Adventure: premiered on Fuji TV on April 5, 2020; On April 19 of the same year, Toei Animation announced that the fourth scheduled episode and new episodes would be delayed due to the COVID-19 pandemic.
 A delay of about two months occurred until the return of the show; from April 26 to May 31, 2020, GeGeGe no Kitarō reruns in Digimon Adventure: timeslot.
 Episodes were rebroadcast from the first episode beginning June 7.
 Toei Animation later announced on June 19 that the series would resume broadcasting new episodes starting with episode 4 on June 28.
 The series ended on September 26, 2021, with a total of 67 episodes and was succeeded by Digimon Ghost Game, at the same time slot on Fuji TV.

 Crunchyroll began streaming the series starting April 4, 2020.
 On February 26, 2022, the Digimon Con 2022 event announced that the series is getting an English dub that would star Zeno Robinson as Tai and Ben Diskin as Agumon, through a dubbed trailer and two videos of the voice actors.
 Tai's original English actor, Joshua Seth, revealed that the cast was informed by the producers months ago that they would be recasting everyone and that no one from the old cast would be returning.
 The first two episodes aired as a special preview at Toei Animation's booth at the Anime NYC 2022 event on November 19, 2022.
 In February 2023, it was announced the English dub had finished production; and all episodes were made available for purchase in one batch at once on the Microsoft Store on April 13 of the same year.
 On July 1, 2023, Digimon Adventure in English becomes available on Hulu.